What's in the Bush? — The Tea Journal · Himali Cup

 Thurbo 78

-Thurbo estate · Muscatel specialist
+Thurbo estate · The muscatel specialist

-- The grape-like aroma of Darjeeling, which develops through oxidation when leafhoppers feed on the leaves, is linked to T78's genetic predisposition for this reaction.
+Valued for structure and consistency — bright, brisk and lively in the cup.
+Darjeeling's famous grape-like muscatel aroma, which develops when leafhoppers feed on the leaves, is linked to T78's genetics.

+Most Darjeeling tea — from estates and small farmers alike — is not from a single cultivar.
+The reason is straightforward: most gardens were planted from seed, not cuttings.
 A seed-planted field contains dozens of genetically distinct plants growing side by side.
 Every plant is its own individual.
-The tea made from that field is a blend before it enters the factory, by design and history.
-This is how traditional Darjeeling gardens were established, and it is the reality for most small-farmer plots on khasmahal land.
+The tea made from that field is a blend before it ever enters the factory — by design and by history.

-A seed-planted field is a population, and the tea it produces is its portrait.
+A seed-planted field is a population — and the tea it produces is its portrait.

-Sources: Hortfire (2018).
-AV2, One of the Kings of Darjeeling Tea Cultivars. · Darjeeling Tea Boutique (2025).
-Analysis of Darjeeling Tea Clones. · Discovering Tea (2011).
-B157, P312 and AV2. · PMC / Springer (2012).
-Understanding Darjeeling tea flavor on a molecular basis.
+Hortfire (2018), AV2, One of the Kings of Darjeeling Tea Cultivars · Darjeeling Tea Boutique (2025), Analysis of Darjeeling Tea Clones · Discovering Tea (2011), B157, P312 and AV2 · PMC / Springer (2012), Understanding Darjeeling tea flavour on a molecular basis